“First we eat, then we do something else”

 For lunch, it totally depends on your taste in food.
 It doesn’t matter if you are in the mood for Italian, Continental, Bengali or even Chinese, Park Street is the place to be.
 Park Street is a street which on either side is lined with restaurants.
 Walking around the area would mean walking amidst an ocean of lip-smacking food.
 You can drop by Peter Cat for some yummy kebabs, Mogambo, for some Chinese or drown in some beautiful signature Bengali dishes at Koshe Kosha where the mutton curry is to die for.

 Do not forget that Park Street is also filled with street vendors who sell books, posters and everything else you can think of.

 In the evening, while travelling along the streets of Kolkata, cha is a religious tradition.
 By cha, I mean tea (or chai, as it is commonly known across much of India).
 A biscuit along with it doesn’t hurt, but that is your call.
 Any small shop will give you good tea, no matter what time of the day it is.

 Travelling through the city, the lack of lustre in old Calcutta brings out the rustic beauty of it.
 Especially in North Kolkata.
 Do not forget to see the Victoria Memorial in the evening.

 Time for dinner

 The nights in Kolkata are exceptionally bright.
-For dinner, survey around the streets as in the places to eat in Kolkata, around you can eat anything, choose from some authentic Chinese from Chinatown, or some amazing preparations of fish at Bhojohori Manna.
+For dinner, explore the streets, as in this city you can find almost anything to eat.
+Choose from some authentic Chinese from Chinatown, or some amazing preparations of fish at Bhojohori Manna.

-Must try: Whatever you eat for dinner, head to Bhowanipore after to Radharaman and Balaram Mallik’s sweet shop for the best Mishti Doi in the city.
+Whatever you eat for dinner, head to Bhowanipore afterwards, and visit Radharaman and Balaram Mallik’s sweet shop for the best mishti doi in the city.
 I challenge you to stop at one serving.